Key Takeaway:

 California Governor Jerry Brown increased the state’s minimum wage to $10 an hour as of July 1, 2017.
 This follows a series of incremental increases over the last few years, which saw California’s minimum wage rise to $16.50 in 2025.
-Effective January 1, 2017, California will increase the minimum wage for all industries on a yearly basis.
+Effective January 1, 2017, California will increase the minimum wage for all industries yearly.

 The increase in labor costs for businesses is likely to be costly and frustrating.
 Employers in California need to be aware of the financial implications this change may have on their business to prepare themselves for the increase in local wages accordingly.